Mimetes: Conservation

-Of the thirteen species, the survival of one, M. cucullatus, is considered to be of least concern.
-One, M. fimbriifolius, is a rare species.
-Three species are regarded as vulnerable: M. chrysanthus, M. hirtus and M. pauciflorus.
-Five species have been categorised as endangered species: M. arboreus, M. argenteus, M. capitulatus, M. saxatilis and M. splendens.
-Finally, three species are thought to be critically endangered: M. hottentoticus, M. palustris and M. stokoei.
+All thirteen currently described species are listed on the IUCN Red List of Threatened Species and the Red List of South African Plants published by the South African National Biodiversity Institute (SAMBI) at the national level.
+Both organisations regard M. cucullatus as being least concern and M. pauciflorus as near threatened.
+10 species are listed as threatened, with M. capitulatus,M. chrysanthus, M. hirtus and M. hottentoticus being listed as vulnerable, M. arboreus, M. argenteus, M. palustris, M. saxatilis and M. splendens as endangered species and M. stokoei as critically endangered.

+While the IUCN lists M. fimbriifolius as least concern, SAMBI lists it as rare, which is the IUCN equivalent of least concern, but meets one of four national criteria involving a restricted range, highly specific habitat, low population density or a population estimate of less than 10,000 mature individuals.

 M. stokoei was initially known from two locations close to one another with each up to a dozen or so plants.
 It was thought to have gone extinct as careful searches between 1950 and 1966 did not succeed, when one young plant was found.
 This plant however died without having flowered in that same year.
 Again, it could not be traced between 1967 and 2001, but again it was rediscovered, after seeds in the ground germinated following a fire and subsequent rains.